NVIDIA/OpenSeq2Seq/docs/sources/source/machine-translation.rst

      - `en-de-gnmt-like-4GPUs.py <https://github.com/NVIDIA/OpenSeq2Seq/blob/master/example_configs/text2text/en-de/en-de-gnmt-like-4GPUs.py>`_
      - TBD

+These models have been trained with BPE vocabulary used for text tokenization, available in `wmt16.tar.gz <https://drive.google.com/open?id=1ooQiWhmzmYsk2qMOfaunjTlx_z6lcUyO>`_ .
+Note that to use pretrained model you will need the same vocabulary which was used for training.
 The model and training parameters can be found in the corresponding config file.
 We measure BLEU scores using SacreBLEU on detokenized output (cased).

 .. toctree::